 This has been in since go-live.

-Improved LDF methodology beyond protocols 14-day requirement:

-ERCOT has developed and deployed static LDF values for model loads, rather than dynamically creating daily values from 14-day look-back.
-This has dramatically improved solution quality since that seen in early market trials.

-Procedure approved at October TAC meeting (Agenda 5- http://www.ercot.com/calendar/2010/10/20101007-TAC)

-The LDFs have been improved via this process since go-live.

 Phase Shifting Transformers (PST) equipment:

 ERCOT has enabled PST optimization for the DAM application.
 This functionality allows tap settings for PSTs to be considered and adjusted hourly as part of the DAM solution processes.